tstatler/doctools/guides/node/quickstart/README.md

 # Node.ACS Quickstart

 Appcelerator Node.ACS enables you to develop and publish Node.js applications to the cloud.
-Node.ACS includes a simple command-line-interface and an MVC framework that makes it easy for both novice and experienced Node.js developers to create apps and services.
+Node.ACS includes a simple command-line interface and an MVC framework that makes it easy for both novice and experienced Node.js developers to create apps and services.
 With Node.ACS, you can: